William Fitzner: Career

 Hillger built a successful practice before and after the Civil War, during which he apparently left New Orleans, as did Fitzner, though where they each went in the interim remains a matter of conjecture; it has been surmised that Fitzner went to Texas, where another of his sisters, Anna, lived.
-Fitzer apprenticed with Hillger and worked as a draftsman in the office of the city surveyor, W.H.
+Fitzner apprenticed with Hillger and worked as a draftsman in the office of the city surveyor, W.H.
 Bell, in the early 1870s.
 He finally received his first independent commission in 1868, and became known for his widespread use of the Italianate style, with an exuberance approaching a kind of Baroque revival.
 He was a favorite architect within the growing German community and outside of it in the closing decades of the nineteenth century, and won commissions for a wide variety of building types.

 Most prominently, Fitzner became known for his breweries, a characteristic building type widely associated with German communities throughout the United States, particularly in the Northeast and Midwest in places such as Pittsburgh, Philadelphia, Milwaukee, and Cincinnati.
 But New Orleans had its own very well-established German community and a bevy of brewing companies which expanded during Reconstruction and the Gilded Age.
 Fitzner designed and built the Louisiana Brewing Company at Jackson Avenue and Tchoupitoulas Street in 1882, then followed that up with commissions for the Weckerling Brewing Company (1888; now part of the National World War II Museum), Lafayette Brewing Company (1889), and the Standard Brewing Company on Johnson Street in the 1890s.
 He also designed banks, cotton mills, factories, warehouses, hardware stores, St. Mary's Dominican Convent on St. Charles Avenue near Carrollton, and churches.
 In 1883 he placed third in the competition to design the buildings for the World's Industrial and Cotton Centennial Exposition, the 1884 – 85 World's Fair, held in Audubon Park; the commission went to the winner, R. M. Torgerson of Meridian, Mississippi.